 Hahow Enters Schools and Public Sectors, Bridging the Urban-Rural Gap

 This trend of self-directed learning has also spread from businesses to schools and public sectors.
 In 2022, Hahow introduced a range of diverse and cross-disciplinary online courses specifically for Taiwanese high school students.
-Arnold Jiang proudly notes, ‘’Now, from top schools in Taipei to remote schools in outlying islands, students are using Hahow For Campus content!
+Arnold Chiang proudly notes, ‘’Now, from top schools in Taipei to remote schools in outlying islands, students are using Hahow For Campus content!
 Learning is no longer limited to textbooks.
 It can be reimagined in many ways.’’

 For instance, Lanyu High School, an island school with relatively few educational resources, can gradually close the knowledge gap between urban and rural areas through digital content.
 Students in remote areas now have the opportunity to access knowledge they never encountered before.
 For teachers on the islands, online learning resources also serve as an essential channel for further education, providing a convenient, immediate, and travel-free learning path that benefits both teachers and students.